misaka10843/server/CONTRIBUTING.md

 Before you begin contributing, make sure to set the following environment variables:

 - `DATABASE_URL`: The database URL.
-- `ATLAS_DEV_DATABASE_URL`: The database URL for atlas validate schema, this database must be empty.
-[More details](https://atlasgo.io/concepts/dev-database).
 - `REDIS_URL`: The redis url.
 - `ADMIN_PASSWORD`: The Admin password for the dev only admin account.